BZoennchen/supercollider-book/_sources/intro.md

 anti-Semite [...]
 I have shown Heidegger’s brain with a mushroom-like tumor growing out of it to make the point. -- Anselm Kiefer

-We have to consider that his worry about *global technology* pushed him towards the nazi party in the first place.
+We have to consider that his worry about *global technology* pushed him towards the Nazi party in the first place.
-The nazis were opposed to the two dominant forms of government of the day that Heidegger associated with *global technology*, communism and democracy.
+The Nazis were opposed to the two dominant forms of government of the day that Heidegger associated with *global technology*, communism and democracy.
 Therefore, to study Heiddegger is both dangerous and difficult.
-It requires great caution and care to appreciate the depth and complexity of his thought, and to be aware of his association with the nazis.
+It requires great caution and care to appreciate the depth and complexity of his thought, and to be aware of his association with the Nazis.

 According to Heidegger, technology is revealing but at the same time it is concealing, an open space between paths, and a place where reality appears in a certain light.
 The *essence of technology* (*das Gestell*) is its mode of revealing and concealing.